-Home / Network / RIP / When RIP advertises dynamically learnt routes
+Home / Network / Routing / When RIP advertises dynamically learnt routes

 When RIP advertises dynamically learnt routes